ImprontaAdvance/telegram-mtg-bot/README.md

 ## Commands

 #### /price _card_[, _card_]*
-Bot return the prices for the first 8 cards that match _card_ parameter.
+Bot return the prices for the cards that match _card_ parameter.
 It can search multiple cards if comma-separated.
-The price retrieved is the trend price.
+The prices shown are the lowest price for card (condition EX+) and the trend price.

 Example:
 ```